 This story enchanted me as a young girl.
 The 6 “Egyptians” play in the back lot of an antique store, dressing up, performing rituals, and speaking with Oracles.

 Then, a murder happens in the area and trouble comes to the lot.
 Don’t worry, there is a happy ending and also a sequel about gypsies!

-The book that got me into mysteries as a child is great as an audiobook as well!
+The book for 10-year-olds that got me into mysteries as a child is great as an audiobook as well!
 When Mr. Westing dies, he leaves the residents of Sunset Towers are named in his will.